 e) Know Your Employee Communication Tools . . . and Consolidate

 Email, enterprise social networks, intranets, and good-old fashioned newsletters—you probably have a number of tools sitting in your kit, and it’s important you use them to the best of their capabilities.
 Just as you wouldn’t use a screwdriver to hammer a nail or a saw to measure a table, you wouldn’t use a company email to conduct an office poll, or Twitter to conduct an employee review.
-Learn each channel’s potential, and then incorporate them all into a single, unified plan.
+Learn each specific channel’s potential, and then incorporate them all into a single, unified plan.
 And platforms with social media aggregators can definitely help, including an effective newsfeed or content feed.